afterxleep/afterxleep.github.io/_posts/2020-08-03-redux-like-architecture-with-swiftui-middleware.md

     func dispatch(_ action: Action) {
         reducer(&state, action)

-        middlewares.forEach { middleware in
-            middleware(state, action, dispatch)
+        // Dispatch all middleware functions
+        for mw in middlewares {
+            guard let middleware = mw(state, action) else {
+                break
             }
+            middleware
+                .receive(on: DispatchQueue.main)
+                .sink(receiveValue: dispatch)
+                .store(in: &middlewareCancellables)
         }
     }
+}
 ```

-I’ve created a couple new type aliases to define our Middleware and Dispatcher functions, and then added a Middleware array to our Store.
+I’ve created a new typealias to define our Middleware, and then added a Middleware array to our Store.
 This allows us to inject as many Middleware functions as we need on initialization.

 Then, I’ve modified our dispatch function to iterate on the available Middlewares.
-Each Middleware will receive a copy of our State, and action and the dispatch function.
-Based on the action, it will then execute the tasks we need and dispatch a new action with the result.
+Each Middleware will receive a copy of our State and an Action, and will return a Combine Publisher containing a new Action, which will be dispatched upon reception.

 So now, instead of generating animal names in our reducer, let’s go asynchronous and create a Service that simulates a network call, by generating an animal name after X(random) number of seconds.